Whacaranon/KaiTan/README.md

 				while wait() do
 					pcall(function()
 						if _G.AutoSaber then
-						if game.Players.LocalPlayer.Data.Level.Value >= 200 then
+						if _G.AutoSaber and game.Players.LocalPlayer.Data.Level.Value >= 200 and World1 and not game:GetService("Players").LocalPlayer.Backpack:FindFirstChild("Saber") and not game.Players.LocalPlayer.Character:FindFirstChild("Saber") then
 								_G.AutoFarm = false
 								end
 							if game.Players.LocalPlayer.Data.Level.Value >= 200 and game:GetService("Workspace").Map.Jungle.Final.Part.Transparency == 0 then